Youth Development Promoter

 Learn more about the Volunteer experience in Costa Rica: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Couples may work at the same school(s) or work at different institutions serving the same community.
-As with all Volunteers, couples are required to live with a host family for the first nine months in country (3 months during PST and 6 months in their community of assignment).

 After an initial six months in your assigned community, Volunteers are eligible to live independently if they receive approval by Program Managers and can identify a living situation in the community that meets Peace Corps’ housing criteria.
 Some communities do not have a live-alone option and all Volunteers, including couples, must be open to the possibility to living with a host family during their entire 27 months of service.